HERMES-SOC/fswatcher/README.md

 ## Logs
 There are two ways to view the logs of the filewatcher system.
 You can view the logs in the directory which contains the script within the `hermes.log` file.

-Or since it is installed as a service you can view the logs with `sudo journalctl -u sdc-aws-fswatcher.service -n 100` or by viewing the logs in the `/var/log/sdc-aws-fswatcher.log` file.
+Or since it is installed as a service you can view the logs with `sudo journalctl -u fswatcher.service -n 100` or by viewing the logs in the `/var/log/fswatcher.log` file.

 ## Uninstall